Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Proof of : Uniqueness of System -

 \section{Proof of \Cref{thm unique}: Uniqueness of System \eqref{HJBx}-\eqref{boundary}}

-In this section, we prove the uniqueness of global solutions to the HJB–FP system \eqref{HJBx}–\eqref{boundary} within the space $\mathcal{H}_{\bA}\times\mathcal{H}_{\bB}\times\mathcal{A}_{\bA}\times\mathcal{A}_{\bB}$.
-The core of the uniqueness argument parallels that of Lemma~\ref{theorem.continuous}, where we derived bounds on $V^1_\bA (\bigcdot,t)-V^2_\bA (\bigcdot,t)$ in terms of the $W_1$ metric.
-In the present proof, we adapt those estimates to the $\|\bigcdot\|_{1,w}$-norm.
+The core of the proof of uniqueness parallels that of Lemma~\ref{theorem.continuous}, where we derived bounds on $V^1_\bA (\bigcdot,t)-V^2_\bA (\bigcdot,t)$ in terms of the $W_1$ metric.
+In the present proof, we adopt those estimates to the $\|\bigcdot\|_{1,w}$-norm.
 As such, most steps remain unchanged from Lemma~\ref{theorem.continuous}, and we focus primarily on modifying the essential term previously controlled by $W_1$.